eigenfoo-archives/textcat/README.md

 and cardinal numbers stripped.
 This is admittedly a clunky implementation, as there are some articles in the other two corpora with 100 words or fewer, but this error seems to cause no grievous problems.

+## Performance Evaluation

+In order to evaluate the performance of the text categorizer on the second and third corpora (for which the test sets were not provided), a shell script (`split_corpora.sh`) was written to split off a test set from the training set (with about 1/3 of the articles, following the pattern of the first corpus).